SCOTT HERNDON FOR IDAHO SENATE. A PROVEN CONSERVATIVE. MAY 19th IS THE ELECTION.

 Scott Herndon co-sponsored a new law for schools to keep boys and girls in their own locker rooms and bathrooms.
 It passed.
 He also sponsored and passed a bill that stopped requiring public works contractors to accommodate men in women’s locker rooms at large companies.
 That was a result of bad Obama and Biden era policies, but Idaho is now free from the nonsense.

-6. PROTECTED CHILDREN FROM OBSCENITY AT PUBLIC LIBRARIES AD ONLINE.
+6. PROTECTED CHILDREN FROM OBSCENITY AT PUBLIC LIBRARIES AND ONLINE.

 In modern America, pornography is widely available to children at our government-run public libraries.
 Scott Herndon helped put in place a law in Idaho that can be used to stop that.
 Also, online porn is through the roof, and it is widely available to kids.
 Scott Herndon helped write a bill that passed and has caused online pornographers, like Pornhub, to verify the ages of users. these porn suppliers can now only distribute pornography to those over 18.